Defence of democracy and neutrality

 Bräker comes home still wearing the uniform of the Prussian army.
 His brothers and sisters don't recognize him, are afraid.
 One of his older brothers grabs a hayfork for defence. |

 The valley Dreischlatt, where Bräker spent his childhood, is a northern, narrow pathway to higher mountain pastures where there is hardly any sunshine.
-I did organic inspection there in 2000, when there was an eldery couple living in the Bräker home during Spring, Winter and Autumn.
+I did organic farm inspection there in 2000, when there was an eldery couple living in the Bräker home during Spring, Winter and Autumn.
 In Summer, they herded cattle in the higher located Alpine pasture owned then by the local community council Ortsbürgergemeinde of the next larger town of Wattwil.

 |